rating: ****

-Angie is a girl moving out of her home for college; she's sweet, clean, God-fearing and in need of some money.
-So when she found a babysitting gig in a nearby secluded farmhouse, she paid a visit to see who will she be up against some time later and by far at this point, the kid turns out to be an adorable tyke in a cowboy costume who only eats a special kind of meat, so Angie thought she can handle it and reassures the boy's parents that everything's gonna be alright.
+Angie is a girl moving out of her home for college; she's sweet, clean, God-fearing and in need of money.
+So when she finds a babysitting gig at a nearby secluded farmhouse, she pays a visit to the family to see the little tyke she'll be looking after some time later.
+By far, the kid turns out to be a quiet yet adorable boy in a cowboy costume who only eats a special kind of meat.
+Angie thinks she can handle it and reassures the boy's parents that everything's gonna be alright.

 Boy, was she wrong.